A group of people posing in front of institutional banners in a bright indoor space

 Engineering a bright future in Manitoba

-UM and RRC Polytech establish new partnership for students pursuing engineering
+UM and RRC Polytech establish a new partnership for students pursuing engineering.

 Estimated Read Time: